Trump says it’s safe to reopen states as governors grapple with loosening restrictions

 Trump said that it’s possible to “satisfy both” anti-lockdown protesters and those who are afraid to resume public life.
 He noted that Americans have been wearing face masks and social distancing in recent weeks and said that “you’re going to have to do that for a while,” even as states reopen their economies.

-He scaled up the estimate he has used for the number of expected dead — projecting that the U.S. toll may be as high as 100,000 — while emphasizing that he takes the novel coronavirus seriously and noting that three of his friends have died after contracting it.
+He scaled up the estimate he has used for the number of expected dead — projecting that the U.S. toll may be as high as 100,000, up from his prior prediction of 65,000 — while emphasizing that he takes the novel coronavirus seriously and noting that three of his friends have died after contracting it.

-Trump had previously said that about 65,000 Americans would probably die of covid-19, the disease caused by the virus.

 Trump’s comments come as governors continue to grapple with reopening pains amid ongoing pushback against coronavirus restrictions.
 They also come as the administration is ramping up its efforts to blame China for the virus, which has now taken the lives of more than 67,000 people in the United States.

-In Michigan, Gov. Gretchen Whitmer (D) on Sunday defended her decision to extend a stay-at-home order to May 15, declaring that “whether you agree with me or not, I’m working to protect your life if you live in the state of Michigan.”
+In Michigan, Gov. Gretchen Whitmer (D) on Sunday defended her decision to extend a stay-at-home order to May 15, declaring, “Whether you agree with me or not, I’m working to protect your life if you live in the state of Michigan.”

 In Mississippi, Gov. Tate Reeves (R) said that a recent spike in cases was merely a “one-day blip” caused by increased testing and pledged that he and other officials were “doing everything in our power to get our state opened as soon as possible.”